 The Company's main industrial sector is the precision machinery parts and consumables sector that engages in the manufacturing and sales of precision machinery.
 Since the operating income, operating profits and identifiable assets used by this department account for more than 90% of the operating income, operating profits and total assets, it belongs to a single product category.

 (d) Geographic information

-In presenting information on the basis of geography, segment revenue is based on the geographical location of customers and segment assets are based on the geographical location of the assets.
+In presenting information on the basis of geography, segment revenue is based on the geographical location of customers, please refer to note 6(r) and segment assets are based on the geographical location of the assets.